cade-vs/perl-web-reactor/README.md

 parameters.
 Some of the system params are:

-    _PN  -- html page name (points to file template, restricted to alphanumeric) _P   -- page session
+    _PN  -- html page name (points to file template, restricted to alphanumeric) _AN  -- action name (points to action package name, restricted to alphanumeric) _P   -- page session
     _R   -- referer (caller) page session

-Usually those names should not be directly used or visible inside actions code.
+Usually those names SHOULD NOT be directly used or visible inside actions code.
 More details about how those params are used can be found below.

 # USER SESSIONS